This post may contain affiliate links. Please see our disclosure policy.

-- TOMATILLOS: Tomatillos are members of the tomato family and a popular ingredient in Mexican and Southwestern cuisines.
+TOMATILLOS: Tomatillos are members of the tomato family and a popular ingredient in Mexican and Southwestern cuisines.
 They resemble small green tomatoes, but they are much firmer and covered by a thin papery husk.
 When shopping for tomatillos, look for firm, unblemished fruits with intact husks.
 Husks that have loosened from the fruit are not necessarily bad, just be sure to check the firmness and appearance of the tomatillo underneath.
 Tomatillos have a longer shelf life than tomatoes and can be stored in a paper bag in your refrigerator’s crisper for up to two weeks.
-Tomatillos have a mild citrus and herb flavor and can be served raw in salads and salsas, but cooking intensifies their flavor making them perfect for a savory sauce like this one, or the variation we serve with our Baked Chicken Flautas.
+Tomatillos have a mild citrusy flavor that works well in a light, fresh sauce like this one, or the variation we serve with our Baked Chicken Flautas.

-- POBLANO PEPPERS: Poblano peppers are very dark green chiles with a rather flat, triangular shape.
+POBLANO PEPPERS: Poblano peppers are very dark green chiles with a rather flat, triangular shape.
 They grow to be about 4 inches long and have a lively green pepper flavor and relatively mild heat.
 The peak season for poblanos is in late summer and early fall.
 When shopping, look for shiny skin free of soft spots and blemishes.
-And here’s something else to know about poblanos – when they’ve been dried, they’re called ancho chiles.

 How to Make Green Spaghetti